 Source: National Oceanic and Atmospheric Administration (NOAA), National Geophysical Data Center - Natural Hazards Viewer

-The threat is small, but real.
-On June 13, 2013, a storm (derecho) off the coast of New Jersey or an underwater landslide triggered a minor tsunami on the East Coast.
-On the Jersey shoreline, the tsunami was clearly observed.
+On June 13, 2013, a storm (derecho) off the coast of New Jersey or an underwater landslide triggered a minor tsunami that was clearly observed on the Atlantic Ocean shoreline.
 A breakwater that is normally 3-4 feet underwater was exposed, and three people were swept into the ocean from rocks that were 5-6 feet above sea level.

 change in water height at Kiptopeke during June 13, 2013 tsunami